ASHLAND – The theme of this year’s Stir-Up – Ashland Strong – honors the victims of the March flood and those who came to their aid.

 The project team can also provide educational materials about how disasters affect victims emotionally.
 There are phases to disaster recovery, according to the U.S. Department of Health and Human Services, that include pre-disaster, impact, heroic, honeymoon, disillusionment and reconstruction phases.

 Understanding the phases of disaster and the common reactions to them can help survivors know what to expect as they move through the recovery process, Henning said.

 Addressing flood-related mental health needs can help ward off potential health concerns that victims may face.
 Long-term stress, a common emotional reaction to a natural disaster, can lead to physical ailments like headaches, stomach problems or susceptibility to colds and viruses, and preexisting conditions can worsen, according to materials provided by the Nebraska Strong Recovery Project.

 The state applied for a crisis counseling grant from the Federal Emergency Management Agency (FEMA) for the project.
 Similar programs were provided after the Hallam tornado in 2004, Hemming said.

-The Nebraska Strong Recovery Project is in the initial services program now, said Hemming.
+The Nebraska Strong Recovery Project is in the initial services program now, said Henning.
 Although grant approval is pending, they expect to provide services through April 2020.

 Only persons living in counties that have been declared for individual assistance program are eligible.
 Saunders and Cass counties were approved last April.

-Residents of Cass County are served through the Region 6 Behavioral Healthcare in Omaha, so Hemming said they will be referred to the Omaha office.
+Residents of Cass County are served through the Region 6 Behavioral Healthcare in Omaha, so Henning said they will be referred to the Omaha office.